roofrack/tmux-session-maker/README.md

 # :sparkles: Introduction

-I wanted a quick way to start a tmux session with windows and splits already sized specific for certain projects, and then to have applications running inside such as nvim, a code runner to run code in the split pane below or beside, a server, or what ever other applications your current project needs.
+A quick way to start a tmux session with windows and splits already sized specifically for certain projects and then have applications running inside such as nvim, a code runner to run code in the split pane below or beside, a server, and/or what ever other applications your current project needs.

+The setup comes from a premade script file that you will be given the option to edit to get the setup you want.
+Just add/delete the options and applications needed by adding or commenting out lines in the file.

-This differs from Tmux Resurrect in that the setup comes from a premade script file that you edit to get the setup you want.
-The file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
-Tmux Resurrect saves your setup as you go but you have to spend time setting it all up.
-Here its mostly already set up and you just add/delete the options and applications needed.
+This file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
+To get started just enter a file to edit.

-Running the setup script opens up a new session setup file in nvim.
-Edit this file mostly by commenting out certain lines with unneeded options or commands.
-Rename/add more windows, commands or options for your projects as needed.
-Must enter a file path and filename to start in the editor.

-An option will be given to delete session setup files whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
-Its very quick and easy to set up and delete session setup files using these two scripts.
+An option will be given to delete session setup files (if they exist) whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
+Its very quick and easy to set up and delete session setup files and tmux sessions using these two scripts.

 TODO: Make the ui more user friendly.
 It is very quick and easy if you already understand tmux commands but could be improved to only show the disired user input options rather than all the other stuff such as variables and